Confusions of a Nutzy Spy: Plot

 The cartoon opens by panning past a number of signs in "Ye Towne Cooler" that make fun of small town prisons and various criminal practices.
 Eggbert, a bloodhound, is asleep.
 A nearby radio alarm clock goes off and wakes him up.
 The broadcast annoys him so much that he breaks the radio with a mallet.
 Porky enters with a wanted poster, and Eggbert is about to hit Porky with the mallet, until Porky says they need to catch a spy.
 Eggbert sneezes forcefully enough that Porky is blown clear out of the town jail.
 The wanted poster lands on the spy's face.

 Eggbert has trouble finding the spy (presumably due to his nasal congestion).
 When he and Porky do catch up to the spy, the spy tries to fool Porky with disguises.
 Eggbert sneezes again, which blows both him and Porky away from the spy.

 The spy sets a bomb to blow up a railroad bridge.
 When the bomb's timer only has one minute left on it, he reveals his plan to Porky before he notices that Eggbert has retrieved the bomb and placed it at his feet.
 The spy throws the bomb away, but Eggbert retrieves it again (and again).

 The spy, Porky, Eggbert, and the bomb all end up in a cave together.
 Eggbert sneezes yet again, everyone gets blown away, and the spy and the bomb land next to each other as time runs out.
 Nothing happens, so the spy thinks the bomb is a dud and becomes upset.
 He slams it on the ground and it blows up.
 The spy flies up into the clouds, where he jumps around, celebrating the fact that the bomb worked after all.
 He gives the Nazi salute and falls backward, his feet forming the V sign.

+Home media

+The short is available as an extra on Looney Tunes Golden Collection: Volume 6, and as a main short on Porky Pig 101.
+On both DVD sets, the short is presented unrestored.